paul-louyot/music-markdown/Ivy.md

 [Chorus]

-c1:
+c1: C                          Dm                         Am        Dm
 l1:       I thought that I was dreamin' when you said you love me

+c1:              C
 l1: The start of nothin'

+c1:                    Dm                          Am       Dm
 l1: I had no chance to prepare, I couldn't see you comin'

 l1: The start of nothin'